What do you do when you have to face a challenge that you believe you’re prepared for, but fail instead?

 The feelings of failure can be debilitating, especially when you’ve spent a lot of time and energy working on self-improvement.
-It can feel like you’ve taken 10 steps backwards.
+It can feel like you’ve taken 10 steps backward.
 Learning comes with the challenge of applying what you’ve learned, so expect challenges to be just more than you think you’re prepared for.

 When you have the tools, the challenge will come.